 Hygiene and your safety is of paramount importance to us, if there is anything you are unsure about please contact your therapist to discuss.

-This tells you what personal information I hold and why, and what your rights are.
-Once you have read it please complete and sign the declaration of consent at the bottom.
+This tells you what personal information we hold and why, and what your rights are.

 Telephone No: 01825 508150